Tyelab/AlphaClass/README.md

 # Labeling data
 AlphaClass is a supervised classification method, which means it must have labeled data on which to train a model.
-This amounts to a two step process.
-First, the user must extract frames from the video showing the behavior to label.
-Then a point must be placed at the approximate location of the behavior in the image.
-The image name, image size, training label, and label location is put into a csv format.
-You will use a single csv for training AlphaClass; the csv can include multiple labels.
+Creating the training data is a two step process *Extraction* and *Annotation*.

+**Extraction** First, the user must extract frames from the video showing the behavior to label and sorts them into separate folders for each behavior.
+For example, if I extract 1000 frames, I would then divide them into folders for Rearing, Nothing, Grooming, Huddle.
+It is a good idea to include the 'Nothing' label to show negative examples, where none of the behaviors are happening.
 We have provided a jupyter notebook to extract individual frames from a video and save them as single images.
 See the labeling_tools/extract_frames/.

+**Annotation** Next, a point must be placed at the approximate location of the behavior in the image.
+The image name, image size, training label, and label location is put into a csv format.
+You will use a single csv for training AlphaClass (the csv can include multiple labels).
+We recommend using the website www.makesense.ai to help with annotation.
+1. Go to www.makesense.ai
+2. Click on **Get Started**
+3. Upload your video frames
+4. Click on **Object Detection**
+5. Create your behavior labels
+  1. Put one for each sub behavior
+  2. Rearing, Huddle, Grooming, Nothing
+6. Click on **Start Project** and begin labeling
+  1. Use ‘Point’ label type
+7. When finished, click on **Actions** → Export annotations → single CSV file
+  1.	name the CSV file: labels
+8. Create a folder with two subfolders and label the subfolders: images and labels
+  1. In the images folder, upload your video frames; keep all images in a single folder.
+Do not use the subfolder structure you used for annotation.
+  2. In the labels folder, upload the exported CSV file from makesense.ai and change the excel file to labels.csv.

+In the end, you should have a folder of extracted images saved in images, and a folder called labels containing a single file named labels.csv.
+Training_Data/
+└── images
+    ├── image1.jpg
+    ├── image2.jpg
+    ├── image3.jpg
+    ├── image4.jpg
+    ├── image5.jpg
+    ├── image6.jpg
+└── labels
+    ├── labels.csv